nick-brown/ruby-interview-questions/README.md

 Q: Why are symbols typically used as hash keys instead of strings?
 A: Strings are mutable while symbols are immutable.
 Though Ruby internally makes an immutable copy of a string when used as a hash key, comparing two symbols is faster than comparing two `String` objects.
 This is also a convention.

-Q: What can't you do to instantiations of `Symbol` and `Fixnum` that you can do to all other instances of core Ruby objects?
-A: Define singleton methods on them.

 Q: True or False: It's possible to initialize a symbol with `Symbol.new`?
 A: False

 ### Numeric

-Q: Are `Numeric` objects mutable?
-A: No.

 Q: Symbols are immutable objects.
 Name another immutable core Ruby object.
 A: `Fixnum`